spencer-t-york/Assignment5/README.md

 ### **showzone [zone number]**
 **Points:** 10
 Displays the ASCII content of the specified zone number (1024 bytes per zone).
 Non-ASCII values should be displayed as spaces.
-Use the `isprint()` library function to check ASCII values.
+Use the `isprint()` library function to check if the given byte is an ASCII value.

 **Example:**
 ```bash